scmacdon/AWSBlog/README.md

 	 </exclusions>
 	</dependency>

-In addition, add these AWS API dependencies.
+Also add these AWS API dependencies.

     <dependencyManagement>
 	<dependencies>